-If you have noticed what looks like small pieces of cotton or blotches of powder all over the leaves, those small, fuzzy, tiny white bugs on plants are probably mealybugs.
+If you have noticed that mealybugs look like small pieces of cotton or blotches of powder all over the leaves, those small, fuzzy, tiny white bugs on plants are probably mealybugs.

 Mealybugs are white, soft-bodied, cottony-looking insects with a protective waxy coating, and equipped with piercing/sucking mouth parts under order hemiptera.

 Mealybugs excrete large amounts of honeydew, this makes an excellent “growing soil” for a black fungus called sooty mold.
 Some of the known species of mealybugs that are likely to infest your home and garden include: